allegheny-computer-science-203-s2021/assessment/assessment.md

   * :worried: = Merging the branch or fork when there are merge conflicts still present in the original
   * :neutral_face: = Merging the branch or fork with no merge conflicts, but without adding reviewers to merge
   * :blush: = Merging the branch or fork with no merge conflicts and with reviewers, but with no comments about what it is
-  * :laughing: = Merging the branch or fork with no merge conflicts, with reviewers, and with comments about what it is
+  * :laughing: = Merging the branch or fork with no merge conflicts, with reviewers, and with a description about what it is

 * Creating and reviewing a pull request